The Tragedy of Mathematics in Russia

 The twentieth century marked an important twist in the content of mathematics.
 Mathematical ideas imbued the humanitarian sphere and, primarily, politics, sociology, and economics.
 Social events are principally volatile and possess a high degree of uncertainty.
 Economic processes utilize a wide range of the admissible ways of production, organization, and management.
 The nature of nonunicity in economics transpires: The genuine interests of human beings cannot fail to be contradictory.
 The unique solution is an oxymoron in any nontrivial problem of economics which refers to the distribution of goods between a few agents.
 It is not by chance that the social sciences and instances of humanitarian mentality invoke the numerous hypotheses of the best organization of production and consumption, the most just and equitable social structure, the codices of rational behavior and moral conduct, etc.

 The twentieth century became the age of freedom.
 Plurality and unicity were confronted as collectivism and individualism.
 Many particular phenomena of life and culture reflect their distinction.
-The dissolution of monarchism and tyranny were accompanied by the rise of parliamentarism and democracy.
+The dissolution of monarchism and tyranny was accompanied by the rise of parliamentarism and democracy.
 Quantum mechanics and Heisenberg's uncertainty incorporated plurality in physics.
 The waves of modernism in poetry and artistry should be also listed.
 Mankind had changed all valleys of residence and dream.